 Life insurance can cover a wide variety of needs.
 For instance, while the death benefit from a policy can help with paying off debts (such as a mortgage, car loan, or credit card balances) and replacing the insured’s income, there are many other items that life insurance may cover – both after the insured dies and while he or she is still alive.

 A life insurance beneficiary may use the funds for paying the insured’s final expenses – which can run in excess of $10,000 today.
 Death benefit proceeds can also go towards paying off other debts, creating a stream of income for a surviving spouse, and just about any other need that a survivor may have.
 Plus, because death benefits from life insurance are income tax-free, survivors can make use of the entire amount of the proceeds.

 Life insurance may also provide “living benefits,” too.
 In this case, a portion of the death benefit may be accessed if the insured is diagnosed with a terminal illness and / or if they need to reside in a nursing home.
 (These benefits may differ from one policy to another).

-Term life insurance provides death benefit protection for a set amount of time, or term.
+Term life insurance works by providing death benefit protection for a set amount of time, or term.
 The length of the coverage could be as short as just one year, or as long as 30 years.
-Because of that, term life insurance is often used for covering needs with a defined end date, such the payoff of a home mortgage or the funding of a loved one’s college tuition.
+Because of that, it is often used for covering needs with a defined end date, such the payoff of a home mortgage or the funding of a loved one’s college tuition.

 At the end of a term insurance policy’s length, it may be necessary to renew the coverage, based on the insured’s then-current age and health condition.
 (Typically, this will result in a high premium going forward, or possibly even a denial for future coverage).